-Module 1 discusses trade liberalization through ultimate generation trade agreements, including key areas regulation and levels of trade liberalization achieved.
+Module 1 discusses trade liberalization through ultimate generation trade agreements, including key areas of regulation and levels of trade liberalization achieved.

-As multilateral trade talks stalled in the World Trade Organization, countries turned towards bilateral and regit trade negotiations to develop their trade liberalization agenda.
-The US was an early champion with NAFTA also played a crucial role in the negotiations of TPP (precursor of CPTPP).
-Currently, the European Union a Canada represents the most progressive trade liberalization positions through their participation in ultimgeneration trade agreements.
-These trade agreements cover much broader topics than traditional trade tale Cross-border trade in services, Investment, IPRs, Public Procurement, Electronic Trade, Subsidies, Regulate Cooperation, Trade and Competition, Trade and Environment, and Trade and Labor.
-Trade liberalization particularly agricultural products is another highly debated negotiation topic.
+As multilateral trade talks stalled in the World Trade Organization, countries turned towards bilateral and reginal trade negotiations to develop their trade liberalization agenda.
+The US was an early champion with NAFTA and also played a crucial role in the negotiations of TPP (precursor of CPTPP).
+Currently, the European Union and Canada represents the most progressive trade liberalization positions through their participation in ultimate generation trade agreements.
+These trade agreements cover much broader topics than traditional trade talks: Cross-border trade in services, Investment, IPRs, Public Procurement, Electronic Trade, Subsidies, Regulatory Cooperation, Trade and Competition, Trade and Environment, and Trade and Labor.
+Trade liberalization of particularly agricultural products is another highly debated negotiation topic.

-Please work in three break-out groups and prepare a 10-minute presentation per group (power poprezi, video or any other method of your choice is welcome).
-You can sign up to any one of the follow break-out groups based on your personal interest (up to a maximum three students can participate in a one break-out group):
+Please work in three break-out groups and prepare a 10-minute presentation per group (power point, prezi, video or any other method of your choice is welcome).
+You can sign up to any one of the following break-out groups based on your personal interest (up to a maximum three students can participate in any one break-out group):

-Group 1 works on the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPF
+Group 1 works on the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP);